Tito Ortiz

 On November 5, 2020, Ortiz was announced as one of the winners of the Huntington Beach City Council election, becoming Mayor pro tempore.
 Sworn into office on December 7, 2020, he resigned from the city council less than six months later on June 1, 2021.

 Ortiz made his professional boxing debut on September 11, 2021, in a round one loss to fellow former UFC champion Anderson Silva.

 Early life and education

 Ortiz is of Mexican descent.
 At the age of nineteen, Ortiz met Paul Herrera, an assistant wrestling coach at Golden West College.
-Herrera encouraged Ortiz to attend Golden West, where he was a California junior college state champion and All-American for two consecutive years before transferring to California State University, Bakersfield, where he continued wrestling but was never a full-time starter.
+Herrera encouraged Ortiz to attend Golden West, where he was a California junior college state champion and All-American for two consecutive years.
+He finished with a 58-1 record with his only loss being to top ranked Kevin Allan of Gavilan College before transferring to California State University, Bakersfield, where he continued wrestling but was never a full-time starter.
 Ortiz also trained with UFC fighter and fellow collegiate wrestler, Tank Abbott.

 Mixed martial arts

 Ultimate Fighting Championship

 Ortiz's mixed martial arts debut was at UFC 13 in 1997.
 Still in college, Ortiz competed as an amateur for no prize money or contracts.
 He beat Wes Albritton in an alternate bout by referee stoppage at 0:31 of the first round.
 He was selected to face Guy Mezger in the Light Heavyweight final after Enson Inoue could not continue due to injury.
 Despite dominating Mezger at first, Ortiz lost the fight at 2:00 in the first round by a guillotine choke submission.
 After returning with a TKO victory over Jeremy Screeton at West Coast NHB Championships 1, Ortiz fought top ranked fighter and UFC 12 Light Heavyweight Tournament Champion Jerry Bohlander at UFC 18.
 Ortiz dominated the fight and won via TKO due to cut stoppage.
 Ortiz then avenged his loss to Mezger at UFC 19 by TKO.
 Ortiz's post fight antics towards Mezger and the Lion's Den led to his long-running rivalry with the team's leader Ken Shamrock.

 Ortiz has credited UFC Heavyweight Champion Bas Rutten for inspiration during his early days.
 Ortiz said; "I looked up to Bas Rutten.
 Bas was my idol.
 People were just so scared of fighting him, he was like the man.
 I thought that was what I need to do now.
 If I train as hard as he does then one day I'll be as good as him and two years later look where I am, I'm on top of the world.
 I've got to say thanks to him, (Bas) for helping me out by making me believe in dreams."